Create a Teaching Garden with David Sobel’s 7 Design Principles for Children and Nature

 Sobel notes, ” Young children live in their imaginations.
 Stories plays, puppets show, and dreams are preferred media for early childhood.
 We need to structure programs like dramatic play, we need to create simulations in which students can live the challenges rather than just study them.

-Does your Outdoor Classroom have a stage, boat, puppet theater and/or props?
+Does your Outdoor Classroom and/or Backyard Teaching Garden have a stage, boat, puppet theater and/or props?

 Principle 3: Animal Allies